HydreIO/graphql-batch-executor/README.md

           stream
         }

+        for await (const chunk of stream) {
           const {
-          // the same id as returned in the executed_operation object id,

             // query, mutation, subscription
             operation_type,

             // the name
             // here we didn't defined any so it will
             // default to 'anon'
             // be careful as you will not be able to
             // differenciate unamed queries
             operation_name,

             // data result or null
             data,

             // gql errors or null
             errors,
-        } = stream.next().value
+          } = chunk
+        }
       }
     },
     () => {